Vipra

 Senior Manager - Content

-Most of the candidates find XAT Decision Making section daunting, because there is no one correct answer in it.
+Most of the candidates find XAT Decision Making section daunting, because there is no definite correct answer.
 One has to choose the closest option which will be most beneficial to the given business situation.
-Decision Making section is unique but can be seen as a type of Logical Reasoning.
-Find out how to crack Decision Making section of XAT 2025 exam.
-Read key tips and tricks to solve XAT Decision Making questions.
+Find out how to crack Decision Making section of XAT 2026 exam.
+Also get XAT Decision Making questions for practice.

 XAT preparation Decision Making

 Decision Making section of XAT exam is a unique section.
 No other MBA entrance exam in India has this section, thus there is no reference point for it.
 The study material for Decision Making section of XAT is not readily available either.
 So, candidates naturally find it tough to prepare for it.
 However, this section may appear tough but it is very much doable if you understand the fundamental logic of solving the questions.
 It can be seen as a type of Logical Reasoning with Reading Comprehension, where you have to determined the correct option based on the given situation.
 This can be worked upon with practice.
+Having business sense is also helpful in understanding given situations.
 In this article, we will discuss about how to prepare for XAT Decision Making.

 Explore popular MBA colleges for you